retaildevcrews/ServicePrincipal/infra/README copy.md

 # The Provisioning Script
 The provisioning script is as Bash script and must be run from either a Linux machine or a Linux container.
 WSL may also be used if using a Windows machine.
 The script is used to automate the commands for Terraform and Terraform variable creation.
 It helps to prevent errors in issuing the Terraform commands that could have a material impact on the infrastructure state.

+The general flow of Terraform deployment is:
+1. **terraform init** - done once for a new workspace
+2. **terraform validate** - validates all the .tf scripts in the current directory and any referenced .tf child files
+3. **terraform plan** - provides a 'what-if' view of what changes would be applied to the environment given its current state
+4. **terraform apply** - performs the actions in the script and applies the changes to the infrastructure

+The script will perform the following steps:
+1. Create / Recreate the ```terraform.tfvars``` file
+2. On First-Run, create
+   * ServicePrincipal
+   * Storage Account
+   * KeyVault
+3. Validate the Terraform Script (terraform validate)

 Run the command
 ```bash